 It's common for teens to be moody and grumpy, but that bad mood can also be a sign of something more serious.
 We ask Dr Arti Jaiswal about spotting depression in teens and how parents can help...

 Mental health is oh-so-important and yet so many of us are guilty of not giving it enough thought.
 Mental wellbeing can affect your mood, attitude and behaviour.
 It can stretch a bad day into a bad week, a bad month or even longer.
-So World Mental Health Day is a great opportunity to stop and asses how we’re really feeling and think about where to get help if we, or anyone we know, needs it.
+So World Mental Health Day (October 10th) is a great opportunity to stop and assess how we’re really feeling and think about where to get help if we, or anyone we know, needs it.

 What causes the mood changes in my preteen or teenager?

-Adolescence is a time for self discovery, exploration and experimentation.
+Adolescence is a time for self-discovery, exploration and experimentation.
 The transition between childhood and adulthood is not an easy one!
 Though our hormones are commonly blamed for the ups and downs of adolescence, the changes in teenagers are primarily because of changes in the brain.
 Between the ages of 12-24 years, the brain is developing faster than at any other time, and the last area to be fully developed is the frontal lobe.
 This area is important for impulse control and decision making.
-Until it is fully developed, teenagers rely on the amygdala (an almond-shape set of neurons located deep in the brain’s medial temporal lobe associated with emotion, impulsivity, aggression and instinct) to make decisions.
+Until it is fully developed, teenagers rely on the amygdala (an almond-shaped set of neurons located deep in the brain’s medial temporal lobe associated with emotion, impulsivity, aggression and instinct) to make decisions.

 How common is depression during adolescence?

 Because of these changes, depression in adolescence can be a problem.
 Sadly, between 10-15% of teenagers display symptoms of depression at any given time.

 What are the signs as a parent I should look for?
 And how can I tell that I am dealing with depression and not just teenage angst?